When Should Your Child Stay Home?

 ***please note, if your child was sent home with a fever, he/she must stay home the next day

 - Keep child home with temp of 100.0 and up

 - If there is uncontrollable coughing or significant lack of energy, the child needs to remain at home even if your child has no fever

-- Keep child home if temperature greater than 100.0 or in pain.
+- Keep child home if temperature is 100.00 degrees and up or in pain.

 - Consult your healthcare provider if ear pain is present.

 - Keep child home if headaches are severe and do not respond to acetaminophen or ibuprofen.

 - Contact your medical provider if headaches persisits.

 - Keep child home until Lice and nit free.